 The standards are drafted as much as possible in ordinary business terminology rather than technical actuarial terminology, so that non-actuaries familiar with business terminology may understand them.
-For example, the standards refer to "insurance contract liabilities" rather than to "reserves" because, in financial reporting, "reserve" can mean an appropriation of surplus rather than a liability.
+For example, the standards refer to "policy liabilities" rather than to "reserves" because, in financial reporting, "reserve" means an appropriation of surplus rather than a liability.